elixir-lang/elixir/lib/elixir/pages/Syntax Reference.md

 #=> {:<<>>, [], [1, 2, 3]}
 ```

-The same applies to maps where each pairs is treated as a list of tuples with two elements:
+The same applies to maps where each pair is treated as a list of tuples with two elements:

 ```elixir
 quote do